yan-kaina/yan-kaina/README.md

 🚀 **Programmer specializing in Flutter, Django, and RESTful APIs**
 🌐 Passionate about building apps, APIs, and websites that solve real-world problems.
-💻 Contributing free and open-source code, while also offering premium solutions through GitHub Sponsors.
+💻 Contributing free and open-source code.

 ---